 Yet, many African Americans did not like Washington’s idea.
 Much in the same way that Alice Paul felt the speed of the fight for women’s rights was moving too slowly under the NAWSA, some African Americans felt that fighting for equality right away was important.
-In 1905, a group of leaders, led by W. E. B. Du Bois, met in a small hotel on the Canadian side of Niagara Falls, where laws did not bar stop them for staying in a from, to discuss talk about what they should do to fight for equal rights.
+In 1905, a group of leaders, led by W. E. B. Du Bois, met in a small hotel on the Canadian side of Niagara Falls, where laws did not stop them from staying in a hotel, to talk about what they should do to fight for equal rights.
 Du Bois, a professor at the and the first African American with a doctorate from Harvard, became the person who led the Niagara Movement.
 By 1905, he did not like Booker T. Washington’s ideas.
 Du Bois, and others wanted equality right away.
 They thought that there were educated African Americans who could lead this fight.
 Du Bois called these leaders the talented tenth.

 At the meeting, Du Bois led the others in writing the Declaration of Principles, which called for political, economic, and social equality for African Americans.
 They wanted the right to vote, education, and the end of a system in which Black prisoners were used as workers to build roads and do other jobs like slaves.
 Within a year, Niagara chapters were created in 21 states across the country.
-By 1908, the Niagara Movement we getting weaker, however, because its members did not agree on the role of women in their groups.
+By 1908, the Niagara Movement was getting weaker because its members did not agree on the role of women in their groups.
 However, the Niagara Movement’s leaders created the National Association for the Advancement of Colored People (NAACP), founded in 1909 to fight for African American rights in the courts.
 Du Bois served as the important first leader of the magazine for the NAACP from its start until 1933.
 As the editor of the magazine The Crisis, Du Bois had a way to share his ideas on many problems for African Americans in the later Progressive Era, as well as during World War I and the 1920s.

 In both Washington and Du Bois, African Americans found leaders to push forward the fight for their place in the new century, each with a very different strategy.
 Both men lead the way for the modern civil rights movement after World War II.